 Yes, for production-level text-based interactions.
 Healthcare organizations must configure private endpoints, managed identity, Azure RBAC, diagnostic logging, and content filtering to prevent PHI exposure.

-Preview features and non-text models (DALL-E, voice) are not currently HIPAA-compliant unless Microsoft explicitly states otherwise.
-EPC Group has implemented HIPAA-compliant Azure AI solutions for 30+ healthcare organizations with 100% audit success rates.
+Preview features and non-text models, such as DALL-E and voice, are not HIPAA-compliant unless Microsoft states otherwise.
+EPC Group has successfully implemented HIPAA-aligned Azure AI solutions for healthcare organizations with zero audit findings across regulated-industry engagements (per the canonical /about/facts truth-standard methodology).

 What is the difference between fine-tuning and prompt engineering?